rcastelino/CalculateLinesOfCode/README.md

 Python script: useful utility to calculate lines of code for all major languages (java, ruby, objective-c, python, javascript)

+## Objective:
 Anyone who writes code wants to have less lines to meet the objective of the program.
-This utility script helps to identifying real lines of code and prints out type of file and language, comments (single and multi-line), empty / blank lines, actual lines of code and total LOC; for each file in the directory.
+This utility script helps to identifying real lines of code and prints to console:
+- type of file and language
+- comments (single and multi-line)
+- empty / blank lines
+- actual lines of code
+- total LOC; for each file in the directory.

-# Usage:
+## Usage:
 - on MacOS / Linux, simply copy the executable in the code root direcotry and execute it (double click).
 - on Windows, copy the .py file in the code root directory and execute it via command prompt.
 (Pre-req - python.exe to be installed.
 More details --> https://docs.python.org/3/faq/windows.html)

-# Supports Python version 2 and 3
+## Supports Python version 2 and 3

 ## Sample Console Output
 (This output is when executed from a directory having .py and .java file)